Degree of recurrence of generic diffeomorphisms: Discretizations of sequences of linear maps

 \end{prop}

-\begin{rem} The density on the left of the equality is the density of a discrete set (that is, with respect to counting measure), whereas the density on the right of the equality is that of a continuous set (that is, with respect to Lebesgue measure).
-The two notions coincide when we consider discrete sets as sums of Dirac masses. \end{rem}
+Remark that the density on the left of the equality is the density of a discrete set (that is, with respect to counting measure), whereas the density on the right of the equality is that of a continuous set (that is, with respect to Lebesgue measure).
+The two notions coincide when we consider discrete sets as sums of Dirac masses.

+A more precise version of this proposition will be given by Lemma~\ref{LemTauxDiff2}.
+In particular, it will imply that in the previous proposition, the generic sequence can be replaced by a sequence of iid random draws of law a probability measure whose support's interior is nonempty.

 \begin{coro} For a generic sequence of matrices, the rate of injectivity $\tau^k$ in time $k$ coincides with the mean rate of injectivity $\overline\tau^k$, which is continuous and piecewise polynomial of degree $\le nk$ in the coefficients of the matrix. \end{coro}